Office Champions Tobacco Cessation Federally Qualified Health Centers Project

 - According to the Health Resources and Services Administration 2011 National Data(www.bphc.hrsa.gov), while an estimated 79.5 percent of Community Health Center (CHC) patients were queried about tobacco use at least once, only 52.7 percent of these patients received tobacco cessation advice or medication.

-For more information, contact AAFP Office Champions Federally Qualified Health Centers Project Manager Michele Raney at email@example.com or 800-274-2237 x 3140.
+For more information or to request additional materials, contact AAFP Office Champions Federally Qualified Health Centers Project Specialist Christy Alexander at 800-274-2237 x 3140, or Pamela Rodriguez at firstname.lastname@example.org.

 The 2012 Tobacco Cessation National Dissemination Project Final Report